 For In-person Test Center:

-In Tennessee, the cost of the GED test is $36 per subject, totaling $144 for all four subjects when taken at a testing center.
+The Cost of GED in Tennessee is $36 per subject, totaling $144 for all four subjects when taken at a testing center.

 For Online Testing: